-When reporting back to your clients or manager, would you rather show them 20 individual pieces of PR coverage you’ve gained, or five?
+When reporting back to your Dean or senior leaders, would you rather show them 20 individual pieces of PR coverage you’ve gained, or five?
 Naturally, you’re always going to say 20.
-The more coverage you gain for a client or business the better surely?
-It’s just more evidence of your value and more proof that their money is being well spent on PR, isn’t it?
+Of course, the higher the number of coverage, surely the better the value for your client?
+But, is that always the case?

 PR pros have historically struggled to find a way to evaluate the success or value of their work.
 It has always been hard to judge – and though methods such as AVE, coverage views and backlinks to websites have been used by some, it is still difficult to highlight the exact value of your media coverage, especially to stakeholders who do not have a background in communications.

 Many may look purely at the number of hits you’ve got – is 20 hits good ROI for their project?
 Whilst others may look at the publications you’ve appeared in – is Forbes, the Financial Times and the Guardian great value for money?

 When you think about it, not every single piece of media coverage actually has the same impact or value.
 This is why when reporting coverage results, it is important to delve a little deeper than just the volume of PR coverage you’ve obtained.
 There are a number of key ways you can identify the value of PR, without simply using the quantity of hits to showcase to stakeholders.

 Is there is a more important element to PR than knowing your target audience?
 At the end of the day, communications teams are hired to tell the right things to the right people.
 And if you’re telling the right messages to the wrong people, all your efforts are pretty much redundant.
 There’s no point highlighting a piece of research that impacts the finance industry to a publication whose audience is solely those who work as medical doctors, and vice versa.